Singapore to equip critical information infrastructure owners with proprietary threat detection systems

 While CIIOs may need to incur costs to integrate these tools into their systems, the government will also consider funding support if needed, he added.

-The government will also selectively share classified threat intelligence to help CIIOs better spot and respond to threats that are attacking their system, he added.
+The government will also selectively share classified threat intelligence to help CIIOs better spot and respond to threats that are attacking their system, Mr Tan said.

 “Even with these measures in place, we must be prepared that some threats will go undetected.
 This is why defenders must remain vigilant and constantly enhance their capabilities.”